|Coffs Harbour||Session 1||Session 1|

 - Infant motor development.

-- Definitions and theories of human development.
+- Development of human locomotion.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.